Proofreading and editing services for South African authors and businesses

 The editor is your first critical reader, and as such they will spot all those places where your text fails to shine in the way you intended it to.
 There are generally three levels of editing:

 This is the lightest level of involvement and is suitable for the final check before the text is published.
-Proofing consists of a check for superficial errors such as misspelled words, missing punctuation, extra paragraph breaks, incorrect formatting and any other gremlins that might have crept into the text.
-A proofread does not include any rephrasing of text unless the correction is a simple matter such as changing word order or breaking a long sentence into two.
-More substantial changes will simply be highlighted for your attention.
+Proofing consists of a check for superficial errors such as misspelled words, missing punctuation, extra paragraph breaks, incorrect formatting and any other gremlins that might have been missed in a full copy edit.
+A proofread does not include any text improvements – it is simply a process to catch the last little errors before publishing.
+The proof edit usually happens on a hard-copy printout of the document or on the final typeset draft.
 A proofread alone, without any other editing, is only recommended if you are a strong writer and have thoroughly checked your text beforehand.

 Copy editing is a more intensive process that involves looking at things like writing style, sentence flow, word repetition and overall structure.
 An edit can involve some rephrasing of passages and reworking of complex sentences to improve readability or clarity of argument.
 After the copy edit, the text is returned to you to approve the changes and to attend to any other notes the editor has made.
 There might be a bit of going back and forth between you and the editor to get particular passages just right.
 The copy edit is often done with Word’s Track Changes feature activated so you can see exactly what has been changed.

 Note that although a copy edit will correct typos and other basic errors, some mistakes will still slip through, and some new ones will probably also be created in the editing and approval process.
 For this reason, it is highly recommended that you also add a final proofread before publishing.

 Content editing looks not only at the text but at the content itself.
 The editor looks at the logical argument being expressed or the story being told and assesses whether it all fits together and works as intended.
 If not, the content editor will rephrase and rework sections of text, and might recommend that the author provide new text to fill in any gaps.